National Championship Odds: New 2026 College World Series favorite emerges after Week 5

 Current D1Baseball Top 25 Ranking: No. 3

 Georgia Tech continues to look the part as one of the favorites to win the College World Series through two weekends of ACC play.
-They’ve yet to finish off a sweep in league play, but won the series at Clemson this past weekend behind dominant 10-0 and 9-3 victories in the first two games.
-The Yellow Jackets lost the finale 13-7 and then fell 9-2 at No. 4 Auburn on Tuesday, handing them consecutive losses for the first time in 2026.
-But they’re still a pretty likely Omaha team at this point.
+The Yellow Jackets have yet to finish off a sweep in league play, but won the series at Clemson this past weekend behind dominant 10-0 and 9-3 victories in the first two games.
+They lost the finale 13-7 and then fell 9-2 at No. 4 Auburn on Tuesday, handing them consecutive losses for the first time in 2026.
+But Georgia Tech is still a pretty likely Omaha team at this point.

 LSU +1200